eradicatinglove/The-Other-Side-updater/README.md

 - Navigate with Up/Down, confirm with A.
 - "Update CFW" → both packs + reboot.
-- Firmware → select pack → download/extract → use Daybreak.
+- Firmware → select pack → download .zip / extract zip yourself → use Daybreak.
 - "Update App" → new .nro → exit and relaunch.

 ## Building from Source